Indochine (film): Production

 The film was shot mainly in Imperial City, Hue, Ha Long (Ha Long Bay) and Ninh Binh (Phát Diệm Cathedral) in Vietnam.
-Butterworth in Malaysia was used as a substitute for Saigon and Éliane Devries' "Lang-Sai" plantation house was actually Crag Hotel in Penang, Malaysia.
-Some parts were filmed in Cheong Fatt Tze Mansion, in George Town, Penang, Malaysia.

-Principal photography began on April 8, 1991, and concluded on August 22, 1991.
+Butterworth in Malaysia was used as a substitute for Saigon, and Éliane Devries' "Lang-Sai" plantation house was actually Crag Hotel in Penang, Malaysia.
+Some parts were filmed in Cheong Fatt Tze Mansion, in George Town, Penang.
+Principal photography began on 8 April 1991 and concluded on 22 August 1991.

 Release

 Box office

 The film received a total of 3,198,663 cinema-goers in France, making it the 6th most attended film of the year.
 The film also grossed $5,603,158 in North America.

 Critical reception

-On review aggregator website Rotten Tomatoes, Indochine holds an approval rating of 74% based on 19 reviews.
+On review aggregator website Rotten Tomatoes, Indochine holds an approval rating of 75%, based on 20 reviews, and an average rating of 6.4/10.